July 16, 2025 (7mo ago) — last updated February 26, 2026 (4d ago)

 Common Questions About Building Intuition

 Pause and gather more information.
-Conflicting signals are an invitation to dig deeper, not a reason to panic.
+Conflicting signals are an invitation to dig deeper.
 Use the tension to ask clarifying questions, scan your body for how each option feels, and journal to see which signal proves reliable over time.

 You can notice small shifts in weeks with consistent practice.
-Deep, unshakeable trust develops over months and is strengthened by reflective journaling that documents outcomes.
+Deeper trust develops over months and is strengthened by reflective journaling that documents outcomes.

 Ready to discover the unique intuitive framework your life is built upon?
 The Life Purpose App provides instant access to your personal numerology, helping you understand your core gifts, challenges, and the life path you were born to live.
 Download it at https://lifepurposeapp.com.